 From the state perspective, the department has done well in recruiting and retaining its employees.
 The hiring process includes a comprehensive round of interviews held to ensure that the knowledge, skills, and abilities are evident, plus that the individual fits into the agency culture.
+Core competencies are emphasized.
 Once hired, orientation is provided, a comprehensive Employee Performance Management System is developed, and cross-training begins.
-The average time of service for a DAODAS employee is 14 years; this indicates that retention activities for state departmental employees do work.
+The average time of service for a DAODAS employee is 12 years; this indicates that retention activities for state departmental employees do work.